 A Master Site Development Plan (MSDP) was submitted to Rocky View County in summer 2020.
 The MSDP complies with the relevant policies of the County Plan (Bylaw C-7280-2013) and includes a land use amendment to change the use of the land from agricultural to Direct Control (DC) to allow for an aggregate extraction.
 The draft bylaw received approval on March 2, 2021.
 A Development Permit application was also submitted for review and received approval on July 13, 2021.

-MALP is has submitted a Code of Practice for Pits application as a next step in the process.
-A decision is expected in summer/fall 2021.
+MALP submitted a Code of Practice for Pits application as a next step in the process.
+A decision is expected in winter 2021-2022.

 Site Development Plan